Modular construction 101: here’s how it’s making buildings sustainable

 7. Protection from weather

-As with prefabricated construction, modules that are built in factories rather than on the building site are protected from the weather, ensuring greater quality control and preventing delays or potential issues with assembly.
+As with prefabricated construction, modular components that are built in manufacturing facility rather than on the building site are protected from the weather.
+This offsite construction method ensures greater quality control and preventing delays or potential issues with assembly.

 Learn more: Building climate resilience into the built environment